ynov-2024-m1-team-1/.github/profile/README.md

 ## API Documentation

-For detailed information on our API endpoints, refer to the [API documentation](https://team-api.faldin.xyz/api-docs).
+For detailed information on our API endpoints, refer to the [API documentation](https://team-api.faldin.xyz/api-docs) (based on swagger).
 It provides insights into the available routes and functionalities for seamless integration.

 ## Collaboration Channels